zanderjiang/xgrammar/docs/README.md

 python3 -m http.server
 ```

 Then you can view the documentation in your browser at `http://localhost:8000` (the port can be customized by appending ` -p PORT_NUMBER` in the python command above).
+You may also need `--bind 0.0.0.0` for machines like Mac.